-It's worth noting that some of these antennas -- the 1byOne and the Channel Master Smartenna Plus -- include gain-boosting amplifiers.
-While the 1byOne will also work without the amp attached, the Channel Master won't.
-Based on our experiences in a number of locations, however, amplifiers offer a wildly unpredictable signal strength benefit.
+It's worth noting that some of these antennas -- the Btfdreem, Gesobyte and the Ultra Vizion Plus -- included gain-boosting amplifiers.
+Based on our experiences in a number of locations over the years, amplifiers can affect signal strength in wildly unpredictable ways.
+The same applied for the 2023 batch: for instance, the Ultra Vizion wouldn't work at all with the amp attached, while the others did.
+The numbers printed above are the best results with or without amplification.
 If you can't get TV reception with an indoor antenna, a gain amp may not actually help you, and in other cases, it could make your reception worse by overloading channels that already have a strong signal.

-The main difference between a television and a monitor is that a TV has an OTA tuner onboard, even if most people never use it.
+Every television on the market has an OTA tuner onboard, even if most people never use it.
+If it doesn't have one then it's a monitor -- the tuner is the essential difference.
 The advent of smart TV means that cord-cutters can now connect directly to the internet and get on-demand streaming, as well as live TV.
 Streaming usually costs a subscription fee, while an antenna can receive free signals and without an internet connection.
 While you don't need an antenna to use smart TV, the two do complement each other very well.

 Depending on where you live, an indoor antenna can work really well, or not at all.
 If you live in the middle of a city, it's likely you're very close to a broadcast antenna.
 However, if you live a little further out then you may not be receiving the strongest signals and checking digital TV coverage maps first may help you somewhat.